nickloman/nickloman.github.com/_posts/2016-02-03-behind-the-paper-real-time-portable-sequencing-for-ebola-surveillance.md

 The project looked hopeless at this stage.

 Around that time, in March, I had a chance meeting with Jon Green from PHE.
 He said that he knew of a colleague who was helping in Guinea who might be interested in trialling the system.
-His name was Miles Carroll and I realised quickly was notable for his snap decision making and urgent manner.
-He said “we’ve got the samples, we’ve got the ethics; get on a plane in 2 weeks time”.
+His name was Miles Carroll and I realised quickly was notable for being the type of guy that just got stuff (shizz) done.
 Miles was working with the European Mobile Laboratories and Stephan Günther who had establishe an entire network of diagnostic laboratories in West Africa, testing over 10,000 samples during the epidemic.
+He said “we’ve got the samples, we’ve got the ethics; you just need to get on a plane in 2 weeks time”.
+Miles was working with the European Mobile Laboratories and Stephan Günther who had establishe an entire network of diagnostic laboratories in West Africa and had previously sequenced 180 Ebola samples working with the University of Liverpool.

-Well - I’m not a lab guy - but I did think about it.
+Well - I’m not a lab guy - but I did think about going.

+And I spoke to my other half.

 And then I thought maybe Josh - both a lab person and a bioinformatician - would be a better person to go!

 Well it wasn't quite like that; he was enthusiastic but had to get permission from his girlfriend first.
 We had reassurances that he’d be staying in Guinea’s best “5*” hotel and would be under the protection of the WHO.